MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hashfunction.md

 The hash value of the given scalar, modulo the given mod value (if specified).

+> [!WARNING]
-<div class='warning'>The algorithm used to calculate the hash is xxhash.
+> The algorithm used to calculate the hash is xxhash.
-This algorithm might change in the future, and the only guarantee is that within a single query all invocations of this method use the same algorithm.
+> This algorithm might change in the future, and the only guarantee is that
+> within a single query all invocations of this method use the same algorithm.
-Consequently, users are advised to not store the results of `hash()` in a table.
-If persisting hash values is required, consider using [hash_sha256()](./sha256hashfunction.md) instead (but note that it is far more complex to calculate than `hash()`).</div>
+> Consequently, users are advised to not store the results of `hash()` in a
+> table.
+If persisting hash values is required, consider using
+> [hash_sha256()](./sha256hashfunction.md) instead (but note that
+> it is far more complex to calculate than `hash()`).

 **Examples**